AhnafNabil/K8s-lab/Lab - PersistentVolumeTask/pvtask.md

 ## 3. Create the Pod

-Next we have to reate the file `nginx-pod.yaml` to define the pod and bind the PersistentVolumeClaim `logs-pvc` to it.
+Next we have to create the file `nginx-pod.yaml` to define the pod and bind the PersistentVolumeClaim `logs-pvc` to it.

 ```yaml
 apiVersion: v1